Bollard Installation Best Practices

 Bollard installation best practices

-Learning how to install bollards can make the difference between a secured location and one that risks to be damaged.
+Learning how to install bollards can make the difference between a secured location and one that risks being damaged.
 Bollards can offer protection only if they are correctly installed.
-Thus, based on the type and size of bollards you are setting up, you might require the usage of some heavy duty construction equipment.
+Thus, based on the type and size of bollards you are setting up, you might require the usage of some heavy-duty construction equipment.
 For these situations, it is highly recommended to opt for the services of a professional bollard installation specialist.
 Yet for smaller projects, DIY bollard installations can be done, if a couple of steps are taken into account.

 Setting up retractable or removable bollards

-Bollard post installation is quite similar for both retractable and removable bollards due to the fact that they function based on an almost identical system.
-When compared with fixed bollards, these require a more thorough installation process and attention to details.
+Bollard post-installation is quite similar for both retractable and removable bollards due to the fact that they function based on an almost identical system.
+When compared with fixed bollards, these require a more thorough installation process and attention to detail.